Years: 2008 - 2014 Trims:

 Recommended tire pressure for Subaru Tribeca tires ranges from 32 psi to 33 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Recommended tire pressure for Subaru Tribeca
+Where to find recommended tire pressure for Subaru Tribeca?

 What is recommended winter tire pressure for Subaru Tribeca?